testing-library/react-testing-library/README.md

 - [`react-router`](https://codesandbox.io/s/github/kentcdodds/react-testing-library-examples/tree/master/?fontsize=14&module=%2Fsrc%2F__tests__%2Freact-router.js&previewwindow=tests)
 - [`react-context`](https://codesandbox.io/s/github/kentcdodds/react-testing-library-examples/tree/master/?fontsize=14&module=%2Fsrc%2F__tests__%2Freact-context.js&previewwindow=tests)

-You can also find react-testing-library examples at [react-testing-examples.com](https://react-testing-examples.com/jest-rtl/).
+You can also find React Testing Library examples at [react-testing-examples.com](https://react-testing-examples.com/jest-rtl/).

 ## Hooks

-If you are interested in testing a custom hook, check out [react-hooks-testing-library][react-hooks-testing-library].
+If you are interested in testing a custom hook, check out [React Hooks Testing Library][react-hooks-testing-library].

 > NOTE it is not recommended to test single-use custom hooks in isolation from
 > the components where it's being used.
 It's better to test the component that's
 > using the hook rather than the hook itself.
-The react-hooks-testing-library is
+The `React Hooks Testing Library`
-> intended to be used for reusable hooks/libraries.
+> is intended to be used for reusable hooks/libraries.

 ## Guiding Principles